Get the FREE one-click dictionary software for Windows

 "The old guy kicked the bucket at the age of 102";

-- die, decease [archaic], perish, go, exit, pass away, expire, pass, cash in one's chips [informal], buy the farm [N. Amer, informal], conk [informal], give-up the ghost [informal], drop dead, pop off [informal], choke, croak [informal], snuff it [informal], flatline [informal], cop it [Brit, informal], cash in [informal], pop one's clogs [informal]
+- die, decease [archaic], perish, go, exit, pass away, expire, pass, cash in one's chips [informal], buy the farm [N. Amer, informal], conk [informal], give up the ghost [informal], drop dead [informal], pop off [informal], croak [informal], snuff it [informal], cash in [informal], cop it [Brit, informal], flatline [informal], pop one's clogs [informal], pass on

-Derived forms: kicking the bucket, kicked the bucket, kicks the bucket
+Derived forms: kicks the bucket, kicking the bucket, kicked the bucket

 Type of: change state, turn